Regular Expression (RegEx or RE) Primer With Examples

 An RE is a pattern, or template, against which strings can be matched.
 Strings either match the pattern or they don’t.
 If they do, parts of the matching string can be saved in named variables, which can be used later to either match more text, or to transform the matching string.

 Pattern matching for text turns out to be one of the most useful and common operations to perform on files.
 Over the years a large number of tools have been created that use REs, including all text editors, grep, sed, sort, and others.
-The shell wildcards can be considered a type of RE.
+The shell wildcards (“globs”) might be considered a type of RE.

 While the idea of REs is standard, different tools may use slightly different syntaxes, or dialects.
 Some of these tools also contain extensions that may be useful.
 Perl’s REs are about the most complex and useful dialect, and are sometimes refered to as PREs.
 (See man pages for perlre(1), also perlrequick(1), and perlretut(1).)

-Most RE dialects work this way: one line is read into some buffer.
-Next the RE is matched against it.
 In a programming environment such as perl or an editor (sed), if the RE matches than some additional steps (such as modification of the buffer) may be done.
-With a tool such as grep a matching line is just printed.
-Finally the cycle repeats.
+(With a tool such as grep, each line of input is put into a buffer and each matching line is just printed.)
+Because of this it sometimes matters exactly what text in the buffer matched.
+(For example, a tool such as sed may modify or delete the matched text from the buffer.)

 Top-down explanation (from regex(7) man page):

-An RE is one or more branches separated with | and matches text if any of the branches match the text.
+An RE is one or more branches separated with “|” and matches text if any of the branches match the text.
 A branch is one or pieces concatenated together, and matches if the first piece matches, then the next matches from the end of the first match, until all pieces have matched.
-A piece is an atom optionally followed by a modifier*, +, ?, or a bound (i.e., a range).
-An atom is a single character RE or (RE).
+A piece is an atom optionally followed by a modifier: “*”, “+”, “?”, or a bound (i.e., a range).
+An atom is a single character RE or “(RE)”.

 POSIX Regular Expression Syntax Chart With Examples